symsoft/ecc-api-guide/onboarding.md

 ### Onboarding

-Manual process currently not part of the API.
+The onboarding process is a manual process currently not part of the API.

 API User gets login credentials and address to an API Gateway server.

 A default subscription type is set up, including basic HLR & OCS settings.

-A number of Services are set up (see Example services).
+A number of Services are set up (see [Example services](example_services.md)).

 A SIM profile is established.